Motalib01/PropeloService/README.md

 # PropeloService

 **PropeloService** is a backend project built using ASP.NET Core Web API, Entity Framework, and SQL Server.
-This application is designed to manage real estate data, including properties, apartments, promoters, and related entities.
+This application is designed to manage real estate data, including properties, apartments for promoters, and related entities.
 It follows the repository pattern to ensure clean architecture and separation of concerns.

 ## Features